Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 Investor / fundraising readiness$5,000-$25,000

-→ Diagnose first: Shopify Store Not Converting
+Diagnose first: Shopify Store Not Converting

-→ Browse experts: Ecommerce Strategy · Fractional Ecommerce Leadership · Shopify Plus Consulting
+Browse experts: Ecommerce Strategy · Fractional Ecommerce Leadership · Shopify Plus Consulting

-Migration & platform moves
+Migration and platform moves

 Work typeRealistic range